sukykaur/AzureGDPR/IaaSWebAppOverview.md

 - 1 NSG for web tier (WEBNSG)

 ### Data in transit
 Azure encrypts all communications to and from Azure datacenters by default.
-Additionally, all transactions to Azure Storage through the Azure Portal occur via HTTPS.
+Additionally, all transactions to Azure Storage through the Azure portal occur via HTTPS.

 ### Data at rest
 The architecture protects data at rest through multiple measures, including encryption and database auditing.